posthtml/posthtml-expressions/README.md

 </each>
 ```

-So you don't need to declare all the available variables (in this case, the index is skipped), and the expressionsression after `in` doesn't need to be a local variable, it can be any expressionsression.
+So you don't need to declare all the available variables (in this case, the index is skipped), and the expressions after `in` doesn't need to be a local variable, it can be any expressions.

 ### Scopes